For tweens who are not used to writing in a journal, journal prompts for beginners can be an excellent way for them to get started.

 - Journaling is a starting point for writing and can foster a love for writing and storytelling.

-- Grammar is a big part of writing, and when your tweens write in their journal, they can improve their grammar skills and learn new words.
+- Grammar is a big part of writing, and when your tweens write in their journal, they can improve their grammar skills and learn new words (without the pressure of being graded and making a mistake!).

-- With their writing, your tween can great creative and tell a story.
+- With their writing, your tween can get creative and tell a story.

 Tween Journal Prompts for Beginners